 9 Skin Care Trends That Started in Asia

-Have you realized how difficult it is to talk about glowing flawless skin, traditional beauty trends and skin health without talking about an Asian origin?
+Have you realized how difficult it is to talk about glowing flawless skin, traditional beauty trends, and skincare in general without talking about an Asian origin?
 This is because the Asian continent is renowned for its innovations in beauty and skin care practices since time immemorial.

 These range from spa-grade treatments to simple DIY routines, expensive ones to easily affordable ones, quick fixes to those that require the patience of a saint.
 Depending on what you are looking for, you are sure to find something in these 9 skin trends that originated in Asia.

 Most people have been obsessively using Gua Stones as well as jade rollers on their skin.
 Interestingly, it is one of the latest Instagram skin care trend.
 What most people don’t know is that this trend traces its origin to China.
 If you haven’t been using it, it’s probably time to add this must have tool into your beauty arsenal toolkit.

 The massage technique is used to improve or mold face shapes into the perfect Egg-shaped or V-shaped chin which is considered beautiful.
 Additionally, it detoxifies your skin in the process.
 You might be wondering how this works; when the stones are rolled onto your face, they drain the lymphatic system that may have settled on your face into the right channels, hence ridding your face of toxins.
 This also results in improved blood circulation.

 Now: this method is not an easy task.

 It may require a professional especially if you decide on using Gua stones.
 If not done right, the process can leave little red marks which can last up to a couple of days.
 If you are looking for perfection you may ignore the minor side effects, bear the imperfections for a few days and watch your face glow as the spots fade.
 Jade rollers can also be used to enhance penetration of face serums and other skin care products deeper into your skin.